Mrigank Pawagi

 30-minute Guidance Sessions

-I am committing 1 hour every week to help high school and undergraduate students with guidance related to academics, career, research, or anything else they would like to discuss.
+I am committing one hour every week to help high school and undergraduate students with guidance related to academics, career, research, or anything else they would like to discuss.
 You can book a 30-minute slot with me using this Calendly link.